biotz/academy/docs/Examples/POSTMAN/Sending the request.md

 ![Message](../img/internal-name.png)
 </div>

-In the second column you can see the internal name of each one, look for yours and write the internal name that corresponds instead of "mytestmessag \".
+In the second column you can see the internal name of each one, look for yours and write the internal name that corresponds instead of "mytestmessage \".

 Then go to authorization.